 The PMO lays the foundation on which businesses can build a proactive approach to project management.
 With this central base, project managers across departments are able to work consistently, and confidently.
 There’s no guessing whether the process you’re implementing is right for the business — the PMO lays it out for you.

-- Create process and standards in alignment with the organization’s overall goals, culture, and strategies in mind
+- Create processes and standards in alignment with the organization’s overall goals, culture, and strategies in mind.

-- Regularly share tips, processes, data, and resources with the entire company
+- Share tips, processes, data, and resources regularly with the entire company.

 Structure of the PMO